dmeditor/doc/tutorial/how-to-make-mixed-widget.md

 You can make style related configuration based on context.
 The configuration includes:

-- Available Style settings, eg. background color
+- Available style settings, eg. background color
 - Available pre-defined styles, eg. icon on button.

 Eg. in hero-text you only want margin-top and padding for all elements under list.